 Any SAE adjudicated to be related to the trial intervention by the investigator, will be reported within 24 hours to the Sponsor or his delegate.
-If deemed a SUSAR by the sponsor, he will report it to all trial sites, the Ethics Committees, the Danish Medicines Agency and the relevant authorities in the participating countries within 7 days.
-No later than 8 days after the reporting, the Sponsor will inform the Danish Medicines Agency and the relevant authorities in Sweden, Switzerland and India of relevant information on the Sponsor's and the investigator's follow-up action to the life-threatening or fatal SUSAR.
-Any other SUSARs will be reported to the Danish Medicines Agency and the relevant authorities in Sweden, Switzerland and India no later than 15 days from the time when the Sponsor is informed.
+If deemed a SUSAR by the sponsor, he will report it to the Danish Medicine Agency, the Ethics Committee and all trial sites within 7 days.
+No later than 8 days after the reporting, the Sponsor will inform the Danish Medicines Agency of relevant information on the Sponsor's and the investigator's follow-up action to the life-threatening or fatal SUSAR.
+Any other SUSARs will be reported to the Danish Medicines Agency no later than 15 days from the time when the Sponsor is informed.

-Once a year, the sponsor will submit a list of all SARs that have occurred at all sites during the trial period and a report on safety of the trial subjects to the National Ethics Committees, Danish Medicines Agency and the relevant authorities in Sweden, Switzerland and India.

-The sponsor will notify the Danish Medicines Agency and the relevant authorities in Sweden, Switzerland and India when the trial has been completed (no later than 90 days thereafter) and if earlier than planned, the reasons for stopping the trial.
+Once a year, the sponsor will submit a list of all SARs that have occurred at all sites during the trial period and a report on safety of the trial subjects to the Danish Medicines Agency and National Ethics Committee.
+The sponsor will notify the Danish Medicines Agency when the trial has been completed (no later than 90 days thereafter) and if earlier than planned, the reasons for stopping the trial.